ImNotCraftyy/BYPASS-MEGAPACK/README.md

 request me in discord (imnotcraftyy) for removal or credit of your work inside the megapack! it might take me a little to do the stuff,, but ill still credit/remove the thing you want!

+# WANT TO ADD SOMETHING???
+uhhh msg me on discord
+@imnotcraftyy